keystep/virtual-java-rpm/README.md

 The official JDK package does not provide 'java' ( _Provides: java_ ).
 This package does just that + requires 'jdk' in order to work around this bug - nothing else.

 The official package does install _/usr/bin/java_ (as a symlink), but does not add an _alternative_ which means it cannot properly coexist with other installations.
-This is not remedied here.
+This is also remedied here.

 Requirements
 ------------